Seneca-Scholars/SS-Status-C6/status.md

+* 6/26/2025
+3 Things I want to pursue:
+1. I want to understand data structures like key value pairs more deeply.
+2. I want to feel comfortable coding in JavaScript, HTML, and CSS.
+3. I want to create shortcuts and macros to develop more efficiently.

 * 6/25/2025
 Took notes on Wa-jiw’s slides in Slack.
 Trying to figure out remote, clone, upstream, and origin.
 I think this is a good explanation though.
 Most of this I learned through Chat GPT.